google-deepmind/deepmind-research/curl/README.md

 The experiments in the paper can be reproduced by running one of the three different training scripts:

-`train_sup.py`: to run the supervised continual learning benchmark `train_unsup.py`: to run the unsupervised i.i.d learning benchmark `train_main.py`: to run all other experiments in the paper (with details in the config file on what to change)
+`train_sup.py`: to run the supervised continual learning benchmark

+`train_unsup.py`: to run the unsupervised i.i.d learning benchmark

+`train_main.py`: to run all other experiments in the paper (with details in the file on what to change)

 In each of these cases, the cluster accuracy / purity and k-NN error are logged to the terminal, and other quantities can be accessed from training.py